'Migrant Mother, Nipomo, California'

 This iconic portrait of a mother and her three children was taken in the USA in 1936.
 The family lived in a tent in a pea-pickers camp in Nipomo Valley, California.
 Dorothea Lange took this photograph whilst working for the Farm Security Administration (FSA), who created an extensive photographic record of the Depression in America between 1935 and 1943.

-We're happy for you to share this digital image within the spirit of The Commons.
-Certain restrictions on high quality reproductions of the original physical version of apply though; if you're unsure please visit the National Media Museum website.
+We're happy for you to share this digital image within the spirit of the Commons.
+Certain restrictions on high quality reproductions of the original physical version apply—find out more.

 For obtaining reproductions of selected images please go to the Science and Society Picture Library.